amosehiguese/subdomain-scanner/README.md

 ### Steps in the `scan` Method:

 1. **Subdomain Discovery:**
-   - The arguments are passed to `apiQuerySvc`, `aiSvc`, and `bruteSvc`, which both return lists of subdomains.
+   - The arguments are passed to `apiQuerySvc`, `aiBruteSvc`, and `bruteSvc`, which both return lists of subdomains.
 These lists are combined into a single result.

 2. **DNS Resolution:**
    - The combined subdomain list is passed to `dnsResolveSvc`, which resolves the subdomains into their corresponding DNS addresses and then streams the output to the `portScanSvc`.